 Jump to:

-Why I love tin loaf sourdough bread
+Why I love using loaf pans for baking sourdough bread

-Free form sourdough loaves are undeniably beautiful!
-But not all loaves need to be baked in this way.
 In fact, baking sourdough bread in a loaf pan has a few unique advantages:

-No need to move the dough after the second rise.
-Final proof, scoring, and baking are all done in one container, so there’s no need to fiddle with your dough after the second rise.
+- Final proof, scoring, and baking are all done in one container, so there’s no need to fiddle with your dough after the second rise.

-Great for newbies!
-Using a sandwich tin is a great way to bake sourdough for new bakers who are not as comfortable with shaping since the loaf pan provides support and structure for the dough.
+- Great for newbies!
+Using a sandwich tin is a great way to bake sourdough for new bakers who are not as comfortable with bread shaping since the loaf pan provides support and structure for the dough.

 Importance of steam in bread baking